CENL-Network-Group-AI/awesome-list/README.md

   - [Automatic description of digital data](https://www.cenl.org/national-library-finland-high-performance-digitisation-giving-a-boost-to-the-description-of-digital-data/) using an intelligent annotation pipeline for semi-automated annotation (adding metadata) and enrichment of archived material, such as newspapers, books and official documents.
   - [Annif](https://annif.org/): tool for automated subject indexing and classification
 - **Bibliothèque nationale de France**:
-  - [GallicaPix](https://gallicapix.bnf.fr/), hybrid retrieval of heritage images
+  - [GallicaPix](https://gallicapix.bnf.fr/), hybrid retrieval of heritage images with use of trained classification models and commercial AI APIs.
   - [GallicaSnoop](https://snoop.inria.fr/bnf/login), visual similarity engine
   - *Look for more [here](https://github.com/CENL-Network-Group-AI/awesome-list/blob/main/BnF.md)*
 - **National Library of Norway**:
   - Machine Learning and the Dewey Decimal ([conference presentation](https://nkos-eu.github.io/2019/content/NKOS2019-presentation-wetjen.pdf), NKOS 2019; [conference paper](http://library.ifla.org/id/eprint/2216), IFLA WLIC 2018)
   - [NoTraM - Norwegian Transformer Model](https://github.com/NBAiLab/notram), a transformer-based model for the Norwegian language
 - Helsinki Central Library Oodi:  [Headai](https://medium.com/headai-customer-stories/customer-story-oodi-1d1ef2554bb6), a virtual information assistant
-- **Royal Library of Belgium** : [Cataloguing Books](https://www.realdolmen.com/en/case-study/artificial-intelligence-helps-royal-library-of-belgium), a tool developed in Windows Powerapps, that detects metadata based on title page (title, author, publisher, and so on).
+- **Royal Library of Belgium**: [Cataloguing Books](https://www.realdolmen.com/en/case-study/artificial-intelligence-helps-royal-library-of-belgium), a tool developed in Windows Powerapps, that detects metadata based on title page (title, author, publisher, and so on).
 Future developments: detection of type of page (is the page to be treated a title page, or a colophon, or back cover), and based on the results, other actions (title pages: metadata title, author, publisher), colophon (detect metadata isbn, legal deposit number, names, publisher), and back cover (subject indexing)
-- ...
+- **Swiss National Library**: [Automatic Classification of e-Dissertations]() The National Library of Switzerland receives one copy each of dissertations produced in Switzerland from university libraries, a large proportion of which are now digital.
+The dissertations are to be classified into one of the approximately 100 subject groups.
+The aim of this project is to test open source algorithms that automatically classify the theses.

 ### Tools and services